+Student No.:

-Student Name: Student No.:
+Student Name: Assessment: 1

-Assessment Task: 1

-SPECIFIC CRITERIA (-) - > (+) Understanding of the question or issue and the key concepts involved XXXX (course coordinator to elaborate) Depth of analysis and/or critique in response to the task • XXXX (course coordinator to elaborate) Familiarity with and relevance of professional and/or research literature used to support response Appropriate research references to support responsesSound range of research references Structure and organisation of response Appropriate nature of structural organisation Logical and coherent structure Clear presentation of ideas to enhance readability Presentation of response according to appropriate academic and linguistic conventions Clarity, consistency and appropriateness of conventions for quoting, paraphrasing, attributing sources and information and listing references (APA style) Clarity and appropriateness of sentence structure, vocabulary use, spelling, punctuation and word length GENERAL COMMENTS/RECOMMENDATIONS FOR NEXT TIME
+occoment.
+1 SPECI FIC CRITERIA (-) - -≻ ((+) Under standing of the question or issue and the key concepts involved Develop a lesson plan which deals with teaching an early literacy topic, using the lesson plan provided (see PE Handbook).
+Depth of analysis and/or critique in response to the task Consider how you need to differentiate a range of student needs and the typical diversity of backgrounds, including EAL/D, Indigenous students and those with some delays in critical aspects of language acquisition and processing Include a rationale explaining how you address such diversity, including how you assess and respond to delays/differences in language and literacy development in the one class arity with and relevance of professional and/or research literature used port response Appropriate research references to support responses Sound range of research references Struct ure and organisation of response Appropriate nature of structural organisation Logical and coherent structure Clear presentation of ideas to enhance readability Preser ntation of response according to appropriate academic and linguistic ntions Clarity, consistency and appropriateness of conventions for quoting, paraphrasing, attributing sources and information and listing references (APA style) Clarity and appropriateness of sentence structure, vocabulary use, spelling, punctuation and word length

+GENERAL COMMENTS/RECOMMENDATIONS FOR NEXT TIME